Student Performance Assessment (SPA)

 Critical SPA Threshold

-Students surpassing the critical SPA value (taking into account their status in a special student category and the repeated occurrence or absence of critical situations) are subject to dismissal for not fulfilling their obligations to diligently pursue the degree programme and follow the curriculum.
+Students whose SPA exceeds the critical value (taking into account their category and whether it is a repeated occasion) are dismissed for failure to master their degree programme diligently and follow the curriculum.

-SPA=0 signifies the student has cleared all academic failures.
+SPA=0 signifies the student has no academic failures.

 SPA=2 indicates the student has a manageable number of academic failures, permitting exam retakes.